-Applicants actively pursuing licensing: includes those who applied for registration January 1 - December 31, 2009, but did not become registered in 2009.
-Includes also, applicants who applied for registration in 2009, but withdrew their application or were refused a certificate of registration.
+Applicants actively pursuing licensing: includes applicants who applied for registration in 2010, but did not become registered in 2010.
+This also includes applicants who applied in 2010, but withdrew their application or were refused a certificate of registration in the same year.

-Inactive Applicants: includes applicants who applied for registration between 2000 and 2008, but were not issued a certificate of registration as of December 31, 2009.
-Their status remains "Applicant".
-For those applicants who submitted two applications and each application is inactive, each application is included.
+Inactive Applicants: includes those applicants who applied for registration between 2000 and 2009, but were not yet registered as of December 31, 2010 and remain applicants.

-Applicants who were issued an alternative class of licensure: includes applicants who were issued a provisional certificate of registration.
-These applicants are also included in the section - Applicants who became members.
+Applicants who were issued an alternative class of license: includes those applicants who were issued a provisional certificate of registration.
+These applicant numbers are also included in the section " Applicants who became FULLY registered members".